parisologist/page-test/readme.md

-% Demo of Github Pages
+# Demo of Github Pages Feature

-# README

 - [Validation Process](docs/validation.html) - The validation process used in viaffinity